 There are a number of scams which involve people impersonating legitimate brokers or businesses to offer regulated products or services, without actually being a regulated entity themselves.
 The websites they use often look very professional and could be mistaken for being legitimate.
 The people operating behind them are very good at convincing you of the same.

-These scams will persuade you to sign up for an account and transfer Bitcoin with the promise of unrealistic or unattainable returns.
+These scams will persuade you to sign up for an account and transfer bitcoin with the promise of large returns.
 They will show you evidence of your investment performing well to try and entice you to deposit further funds, before cutting ties completely and stopping all communications.
-Here are some tips on how to check if you are the victim of an investment scam:
+Here are some tips on how to spot an investment scam:

 - Don't believe everything you read - investment scams often promise unrealistic returns on your investment.
-If it sounds too good to be true, we urge you to do some more research into the company to make sure that it is legitimate.
+If it sounds too good to be true, it probably is.
+We urge you to do some more research into the company to make sure that it is legitimate.

 - If you are transacting with an investment business, double-check that they are licensed to provide the regulated services that they are offering you.
 You can do this through your local financial regulator.

 - Try and withdraw your funds.
 Often this is made intentionally difficult by the scammers in an attempt to keep your funds on their site.

 In a romance scam the scammer will simulate a romantic relationship with the victim, working on gaining their trust and affection before convincing them to send money.
 These scammers are often very persuasive and can convince their victims to part ways with large amounts of money for various reasons.
 Examples include paying for flights to the victim's country, paying hospital bills, giving money to help out a family member or for education purposes.

 Bitcoin is an often used method of transferring money due to its irreversible nature.
 This means that once you have sent the funds there is no way to cancel or retrieve them.
 Unfortunately, victims of romance scams will likely have no means of recourse if the scammer disappears.